 Got a Foreclosure Notice?

 A notice of default is, in essence, a document that needs to be filed for a foreclosure to initiate.
-It is sent to everyone who has a part in the property e.g the owner, renter, someone who owns share in the property.
+It is sent to everyone who has a part in the property e.g the owner, renter, or anyone who owns share in the property.

-The purpose behind foreclosure is that the lender organisation initiating a foreclosure, usually a bank, wants its money back-you may not have paid your rent, you are behind on your mortgage.
-A point to note is that the lender is not after your property, it just wants his money back.
+The purpose behind foreclosure is that the lender organization initiating a foreclosure, usually a bank, wants its money back that you may not have paid.
+A point to note is that the lender is not after your property, it just wants the money back.

 A Notice Of Default Is An Important Consumer Protection

 Sure, a public notice of default is embarrassing; everyone can see it posted on your door or a newspaper but it is an important safeguard for you.

 During the time when a notice of default was not compulsory in US, people had their homes foreclosed without any prior warning.
 Now a days the foreclosure notice of default hopefully prevents a surprise situation.
 But it has happened recently that homes were foreclosed quickly; people were driven out of their homes by banks in West Palm Beach.